Sunglasses Lens Coatings and Treatments: Expert Guide

 Recommendation: For a stylish pair of photochromic sunglasses, check out the Serengeti Classic.
 They’re perfect for those who are always on the go.

-Choosing the Right Coatings for You
+Choosing the Right Sunglasses Lens Coatings for Yourself

 Now that we’ve covered the main players in the coating game, how do you decide what’s right for you?
 Here are some factors to consider: